Skip to main content

 Arrange Your Content for Usability

 • Give every page a title.
-Teasers are a great way to elaborate on the purpose of the page.
+Teasers are a great way to elaborate on the page's purpose.

 • Don't overuse bold and italics.